Develop5/PlaywrightDemo/README.md

     Because navigating through pages if they do not have titles is very confusing.
 And hides (as a helmet) other issues After fixing this title line, close Visual Code and open it again

-    2nd issue: Frames must have an accessible name This is fixed in
+    2nd accessibility issue to fix:     Frames must have an accessible name This is fixed in
     react-app\src\components\BasicIframe.react.js
     by adding attributes to the iFrame

+    3rd accessibility issue to fix (issue 4):     Document should have one main landmark We are missing main/main tags surrounding a pages main content Sections in pages must be clear

+    For this, in react-app\src\index.js look for the function renderPlaygroundForm and enclose  the whole className Playground inside a <main></main> block

 &nbsp;

 *I am here:*